Monte-Carlo Jazz Festival

-Jazz, the winter artistic event
+Jazz, a winter artistic event

 The Monte-Carlo Jazz Festival always takes place in November.
 This month, chosen by the festival's founder, is no coincidence.
 He wanted an event to complement the artistic season at the Salle Garnier, which lacked a winter event in the Principality and a festival dedicated to this music.